-Here at Elementary health, we are fully aware of the large number of people who suffer from neck pain .
-Our work in the Cambridge clinic, working with a vast range of physical capabilities, and our athlete work in London, allows us to have very positive contact with such symptom sufferers.
+Here at Elementary health, we are fully aware of the large number of people who suffer from neck pain.
+We have an osteopath for neck pain, as our work in the Cambridge clinic, working with a vast range of physical capabilities, and our athlete work in London, allows us to have very positive contact with such symptom sufferers.

 In fact, Neck pain (cervical spine pain) is currently one of the most common musculoskeletal illnesses for people to suffer from.
 Musculoskeletal illnesses are believed to generate some of the highest costs to society.